-religious The purpose of humanist education is adjusted and leads to meeting the needs of children.
+The of purpose religious humanist education is adjusted and leads to meeting the needs of children.
 This means that the curriculum and educational programs adjust to the needs, interests, and initiatives of early childhood.
 The purpose of education is to maximize aspects of child development, such as children's religious and moral values, cognitive, motoric, language, social emotional, and art.
 In addition, religious humanist education seeks to integrate quality, social, knowledge and skills.
-Therefore, learning must be designed children's develop attitudes, knowledge and skills.
+Therefore, learning must be designed children's attitudes, to develop knowledge and skills.